fmuhic/junkyard/networking/README.md

 // Given subnet 10.128.192.0/18, split it into 30 smaller subnets with as many host as possible Subnet = 10.128.192.0/18 = 10.128.11_00000.00000000

-// We need number of networks so we use:
+// To get number of networks we use:
 // networks <= 2^n
 // 30 <= 2^5 => 30 <= 32
-// This means that we need to "steal" 5 bits from host poriton of an address and allocate it to network portion
+// We need to "steal" 5 bits from host poriton of an address and allocate it to network portion
 // We count network bits from left to right and calculate new mask, which is 18 + 5 = 23

 New_Subnet     = 10.128.1100000_0.00000000